-My interest in forklift trucks started in 1970 when I worked at Yale Forklifts as a draughtsman designing them.
+My name is Tony Sellick and my interest in forklift trucks started in 1970 when I worked at Yale Forklifts as a draughtsman designing them.
 I left the drawing office in 1973 and moved into training.
 In those days I was conducting product knowledge courses for salesmen and sometimes service engineers.
 This took me all over Europe to Finland, France, Spain, Germany, Holland, Eire, Italy and others not to mention all over the UK.
 I have also trained forklift instructors in Saudi Arabia on two occasions.

 I left Yale when I was training manager in 1980 and started my own business, AES Training (UK).
 This company, (named after my initials), is still trading to this day although I left in 2002.
 I also have extensive experience in marketing and training.

 I have had a long standing interest in computers and electronics.
 It all started when I worked as a draughtsman at what was then, English Electric Computers at Kidsgrove, Staffordshire back in 1966 when a computer was bigger than an average garage!

 I was only there for just over a year but the job left me with a permanent interest in computers and electronics which persists to this day.
 Later on in life I took my radio hams' examination obtaining my own call sign and was one of the first to buy a home computer around 1980 when the Commodore VIC20 went on sale.
 I spent many a happy hour on that writing programs in BASIC and when the Internet started I was soon on line starting with a Windows 3.0 PC in 1995 having dabbled in the delights of MS-DOS for years:-) On line in those days meant using a 14.4k modem!
 Broadband didn't exist and it was not unusual for a web page to take half a minute or more to load!